-In 2020, the California Department of Fair Employment and Housing – the government agency responsible for enforcing California sexual harassment laws – received almost 8,000 complaints of sexual harassment alone.
-(This figure doesn’t even include other forms of prohibited harassment.)2
+In 2020, the California Department of Fair Employment and Housing (now called the Civil Rights Department) received almost 8,000 complaints of sexual harassment alone.
+This figure does not even include other forms of prohibited harassment.2

 Below, our California labor and employment attorneys discuss some of the most frequently asked questions we encounter about California harassment law: